 The lure of the sea proved too much and after visiting a Royal Navy careers office in Swansea he joined HMS Raleigh, where he was awarded the Raleigh Medal for highest individual marks in basic training for his intake.
 He became a Weapons Engineer Mechanic (Radio) training at HMS Collingwood.

-Rory's partner to be, Friederike, a German-born doctor, wanted work done at her Borth property.
-Romance blossomed and since 2006 Rory has lived permanently in Borth and is an active member of the community.
+James' partner to be, Friederike, a German-born doctor, wanted work done at her Borth property.
+Romance blossomed and since 2006 James has lived permanently in Borth and is an active member of the community.